Western Eagles FC: The highlight era

-In 1981, 20 years after winning their last league title, Polonia finally topped the Victorian Metropolitan League Division 1, clinching a place back into the State League after a 4-year absence.
+In 1981, 20 years after winning their last league title, Polonia finally topped the Victorian Metropolitan League Division 1, clinching a place back in the State League after a 4-year absence.
 The outstanding players of that team were Leszek Dzielakowski, Richard Lipiarski, Marian Jaworski, John Wallace, Greg Gamanski, Brendon Lakic, Tadeusz Krysinski, Peter Chapnik, Richard Sekulski, Stan Klain, Michael Pichner, Dave Gibson and Alex Marshall.
 In charge of the team was Kaz Kowalec, a former great player himself.

 Stefan Mila was awarded the 1983 Victorian State League Gold Medal – Player of the Year Award.
 Polonia finished the league in sixth place.
 On February 26, 1984 Polonia beat Box Hill 3:1 in The Buffalo Cup Final, which was a pre-season competition, sponsored by Buffalo Sports and played by State League teams.
 However, they finished a season-long title battle as runners-up to Morwell Falcons by three points.
 Polonia forward Janusz Przybyla was the State League's top Goalscorer netting 23 goals, despite been out injured for five games.
 On 4 November Polonia were defeated 3:2 after extra time in the 1984 Dockerty Cup Final against Fawkner.

 In 1987 Maribyrnong Polonia won its third Victorian State Championship.
-Polonia started their season in the State League with a unbeaten run of results in their first seven league matches, starting with a 3:0 win on the opening day against Western Suburbs at Ralph Street Reserve.
-The team finished on top of the league with 42 points, three-point ahead of Green Gully.
+Polonia started their season in the State League with an unbeaten run of results in their first seven league matches, starting with a 3:0 win on the opening day against Western Suburbs at Ralph Street Reserve.
+The team finished on top of the league with 42 points, three points ahead of Green Gully.
 The club's woes began the following season.
 Due to poor management of the club's finances and by overpaying most of its players, the club had no choice but to start selling its best players.
 From 1989 to 1992 Polonia suffered successive relegations.